-This Taco Ring recipe is a colorfully fun addition to a Tex-Mex dinner or for a potluck.
-Using crescent dough, seasoned beef, and cheddar cheese this taco ring is so easy to put together!
+This Taco Ring recipe is a colorfully fun addition to a Tex-Mex dinner or for game day.

 How to Make a Taco Ring

-- Prep ground beef as you would for tacos with taco seasoning (per recipe below).
+- Prep ground beef for tacos with taco seasoning (per the recipe below).
 Then toss with 1/2 cup of shredded cheese.

-- Prepare the crescent rolls in a circular fashion with the tips on the bottom edges touching each other.
+- Lay out the crescent rolls in a circular fashion, with the tips on the bottom edges touching each other.
 You’ll want about a 4″ circle in the middle.